Should I Go to Urgent Care for a Clogged Ear?

 Dizziness is a common sensation that can make you feel lightheaded, unsteady, or like the world is spinning around you.
 While it may be mild and short-lived in some cases, dizziness can also be severe and accompanied by other symptoms such as headaches and nausea.
+It's important to distinguish between different types of dizziness: room spinning (vertigo) versus feeling lightheaded or faint, as this can help identify the underlying cause.
 In this article, we'll explore the various causes of dizziness, its symptoms, and treatment options.

 Several factors can contribute to dizziness, as your body's balance system relies on the coordination of your eyes, brain, inner ear, and nerves in your feet and spine.
 When one of these components is not functioning properly, you may experience dizziness.
 Some common causes include: